Date: 2024-05-16 08:52:00

-Damper experts from AMCA member companies share their responses to the application, installation, and maintenance questions most commonly asked by customers.
+Damper experts from AMCA member companies share their responses to the application, installation, and maintenance questions most asked by customers.

 Fire, smoke, and combination fire/smoke dampers—referred to collectively as life-safety dampers—are an integral part of active and passive fire-protection systems in commercial and industrial buildings, aiding in the pressurization and containment of flames and/or smoke in the event of a fire.
 As manufacturers, we regularly field questions—from building owners, system designers, contractors, inspectors—concerning the application, installation, and maintenance of life-safety dampers.
 Considering the critical nature of the devices, we felt the need to share our responses to the questions we most frequently are asked.